Vaent/json-sample-creator/README.md

 This is set from the root document if present, otherwise from application.properties (default is 2020-12).
 The Spring configuration class makes the dialect available to factories and other classes which may need to handle keywords differently depending on the JSON Schema version in force.

+### Boolean schemas

+At various points in the application code, the `true` schema is accepted as permitting arbitrary values, without checking whether the declared dialect supports this usage in a specific context.
+[As stated below](#limitations) there is no guarantee that the application will catch syntax errors in the schemas fed to it.

 ### Constant values

 These are naively inserted into samples instead of generating a node based on a declared type, if the schema contains the `const` keyword.